Undergraduate unit of study descriptions

 The Faculty of Arts and Social Sciences administers all GOVT units of study.

 The units listed below below are only those listed as electives within the International Business major.
-For details of other Government and International Relations units not listed below, students should refer to the Faculty of Arts and Social Sciences handbook.
+For details of other Government and International Relations units not listed, students should refer to the Faculty of Arts and Social Sciences handbook.

 GOVT2221 Politics of International Economic Rels